"Slightly Bloated, Liberal Historical Drama"

 Thus, THE BUTLER ends up being less uplifting than it could have been.
 It has a little bit too much revisionist history.
 This gives the movie a left-leaning, secular political slant, despite the positive way it generally treats more conservative presidents like Eisenhower and Reagan.
 Though it treats Reagan positively overall, it can’t resist taking a couple false left-wing potshots at Reagan and his alleged policies.
 Also, it fails to stress the religious background of Martin Luther King and other civil rights leaders.
 Furthermore, it undercuts a couple of its more positive uplifting qualities, such as the dignity of the butler’s long-time service to his country.
 The real-life protagonist’s pride in his service comes across much better in the original article.
 The problem is, the movie lacks a cohesive structure that leads to a riveting climax.
 Though they give good performances, the chemistry between Forest Whitaker and Oprah Winfrey as the butler and his wife could be better.
 Also, by placing racial politics at the center of the reconciliation between the butler and his activist son, the movie deprives itself of the universal appeal it could have had.
 Finally, THE BUTLER has too much foul language.
 A couple of the presidents, particularly Lyndon Johnson and Richard Nixon, spew several strong profanities.
 One scene shows Johnson sitting on the toilet.
 There are other, less offensive ways of depicting the crudity of these two men.

+LEE DANIELS’ THE BUTLER is an elegant and compelling but fictionalized historical drama about Eugene Allen, the longest-serving black butler in White House history, and the historic changes he saw.
+The movie changes Allen’s name to Cecil Gaines to give it more leeway in telling its story.
+It begins with the murder of Cecil’s father by the white farmer paying them to pick cotton.
+Cecil learns how to be a house servant.
+Eventually, he becomes a kitchen servant in the White House in 1952 and an eyewitness to history until the mid 1980s.
+His job’s economic benefits don’t translate into a positive relationship with his politically active eldest son.
 THE BUTLER is absorbing but seems to keep undercutting its more positive dramatic points.
 The political conflict between the butler and his son takes up too much of the movie.
 Though it treats Republican and Democratic presidents even-handedly, the movie has some politically correct revisionist history.
 For example, it underplays the Christian influence behind the civil rights movement.
 There’s also too much foul language.
 So, MOVIEGUIDE® advises strong caution for LEE DANIELS’ THE BUTLER.